sergey-shandar/public/articles/blockset05.md

 - `old` is for Boost 1.83 and 1.84.
 - `new` is for Boost 1.85.

+The Blockset repository is the `cdt0/` directory in the current directory.
+If the current directory doesn't have `cdt0/`, Blockset will create one.

 ```
 > mkdir old
 > mkdir new
 ```

-Then, we add all files by running three different Blockset processes from three different terminals.
-Two of them add files to the same repository, `old/cdt0/`.
+Then, we add all files by running three different Blockset processes simultaneously from three different terminals.
+Two processes add files to the same repository, `old/cdt0/`.

 ```
 > cd old/